focus-editor/focus/LOG.md

 # TODO
-- Multiple cursors
-    + Sort cursors each frame
-    + Deduplicate cursors each frame
-    + Support text typing
-    + Adjust cursor positions (easier to do by looking at lines/cols)
-    + Adjust cursor positions like it's done in Zig focus - for all operations
-    + Support all the remaining single cursor operations
-    + Free and clear cursor clipboards when removing extra cursors
-    + After pressing escape return to the original cursor
-    - After wrapping around, make the next cursor main and then stop
 - When changing buffer in another editor, adjust cursors
+    - Test in vscode, especially when pasting something with \n's
 - Undo/redo

 - Handle weird selection remaining when shift is held